jerryuhoo/Fire/README.md

 ## 1. Introduce

 This is a multi-band distortion plugin 『Fire』.
 It can be used in DAWs which supports AU and Vst3 plugins such as Ableton Live, Fl Studio, etc.

+:musical_note: Home Page for Wings Music: <a href="https://jerryuhoo.github.io/">Wings Music</a>

 Hope you like it!